proplot-dev/proplot/docs/usage.rst

 Instead of instances of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, `~proplot.ui.subplots` :ref:`returns <ug_basics>`
-a `proplot.figure.Figure` instance populated with `proplot.axes.Axes` instance.
+a `proplot.figure.Figure` instance populated with `proplot.axes.Axes` instances.
+ProPlot figures are saved with `~proplot.figure.Figure.save` (or, equivalently, `~matplotlib.figure.Figure.savefig`).
 All ProPlot axes also belong to one of the following three child classes:

 * `proplot.axes.CartesianAxes`: For ordinary plots with *x* and *y*